 Grieving for an animal can be a lonely place.
-The loss of a beloved pet is hard to put into words, but the grief is real for everyone, including young children and grandparents in the household.
-It doesn’t help that there is still a stigma attached to grieving over an animal.
-Those who grieve over pets often encounter avoidance, which adds to their pain.
-By acknowledging your loss, recovery can begin.
+The loss is real for everyone, including young children and grandparents living in the same household.
+Yet pet loss is not commonly understood.
+Those who grieve over pets often encounter a dismissive attitude, which adds to their pain.
+By acknowledging the loss, recovery can begin.

 Business failure and job retrenchment can bring about the onset of grief, especially as it relates to one’s identity, ability to provide for the family, and the loss of one’s home, savings and financial assets.